 How to Plan a Project with BrightWork 365

-By | Updated November 18, 2021 | 5 min read
+By | Updated July 7, 2025 | 6 min read

 How to Plan a Project with BrightWork 365

+This article will show you how to set up a new project using BrightWork 365.
 The process includes creating a channel in Microsoft Teams, adding resources, building the schedule, and logging risks.

-Add a new project site in the Projects Area
+Add a New Project Site in the Projects Area

-Add key details, like the name of your project, the associated portfolio, and the project manager to the form.
+Add key details, like the name of your project, the associated portfolio, and the project manager, to the form.
 Next, select a template for your project:

-• Product Update: A template used to manage maintenance-related projects generated from support request submissions.
+• Product Update – A template used to manage maintenance-related projects generated from support request submissions.

-• Project Standard: A template for semi-structured waterfall projects.
+• Project Standard – A template for semi-structured waterfall projects.

-• New Product Introduction: A structured template for developing a new product.
+• New Product Introduction – A structured template for developing a new product.

-• Content Template: A template created from an existing project site.
+• Content Template – A template created from an existing project site.

 Add a project charter